 Starting point: Blea Moor Rd, Carnforth LA6 3AS

-Making up one of the Yorkshire Three Peaks, Whernside is notorious as being the largest mountain in the whole National Park.
+Making up one of the Yorkshire Three Peaks, Whernside is notorious as being the largest mountain in the Yorkshire Dales National Park.

 Standing an impressive 736 metres high, needless to say the views up top are exceptional.

-However, what also sets Whernside apart from other nearby peaks is that it’s also situated in close proximity to the Ribblehead Viaduct.
+However, what also sets Whernside apart from other nearby peaks is that it’s situated beside the Ribblehead Viaduct.

 For the full lowdown, click through to our ‘Detailed Whernside Walk Guide’ here 👈